-Melbourne Central Business District (CBD) and Kokoda Track Memorial are very well connected by trains and trams.
-The easiest way is to take a 50 minutes train to Upper Ferntree Gully station, which is around 1.4 kilometres from the Kokoda Track Memorial.
-The other way is to take two trams to reach the Ferny Creek Avenue, that is about 750 metres from the entrance.
+The Melbourne Central Business District (CBD) and Kokoda Track Memorial enjoy excellent connectivity through trains and trams.
+Opt for a convenient 50-minute train ride to Upper Ferntree Gully station, approximately 1.4 kilometres from the Kokoda Track Memorial.
+Alternatively, consider taking two trams that lead to Ferny Creek Avenue, a mere 750 meters from the entrance.

 1000 Steps in Kokoda Track Memorial

-- Starting and finishing point: Ferntree Gully Rangers Office.
+- Starting and Finishing Points: Ferntree Gully Ranges Office.

 How can you support me?